 This course is designed to acquaint students with various aspects of health as implemented in community settings.
 The nature and structure of official government health programs, voluntary health agencies, professional health groups and individual efforts in improving health practices will be explored.

-HLTH3300 Theory and Practice of Safety 2 s.h.
+HLTH3300 Theory and Practice of Safety 3 s.h.

-General safety education in elementary and secondary schools.
-The emphasis will be on accident causes and prevention in the environments of home, school, recreation, work, and traffic.
+General safety education through the life span with emphasis on prevention and intervention for home, school, recreation, occupation, and traffic.